YthingLLC/simple-repl/README.md

 Try it out!
 The above example is in main.rs, and can be run on your PC with `cargo run`!

+For an example of how I use this with another piece of software, check out my [rpn calculator](https://github.com/davidsenk/rpn) [main.rs](https://github.com/davidsenk/rpn/blob/devel/src/main.rs)!

 I do not provide any guarantees, warranties, etc. This is licensed under the MIT license: